texttree/tsv-frontend/README.md

 SendToTSV

 ### Using
-1.Configure the server to accept the tsv file.
+1.Configure the server to accept the TSV file.
 The instructions are here [tsv-send-backend component](https://github.com/texttree/tsv-send-backend/).
 2.Insert your data for transmission.
 The component accepts 4 required parameters:
 * `resource` - resourseId of material(rob,rlob,rsob and others).
 Type of data - `string`.
 * `type` - type of sending.
 Now that is `['tn', 'tq', 'sn', 'sq', 'twl', 'err']`.
 Type of data - `string`.